erikpukinskis/prototype-narrative-editor/require.md

       }
     })

-`require.js` is an excellent javascript loader.
+Requirejs is an excellent javascript loader.
 It encourages you to separate code into modules that run in their own namespaces, which is a totally groovy practice.
+`library require.js
     /*
      RequireJS 2.1.14 Copyright (c) 2010-2014, The Dojo Foundation All Rights Reserved.
      Available via the MIT or new BSD license.